Katy Gallagher, Labor Senator for the ACT, has spent over two decades fighting for Canberrans.

 Because that's what we do here in the ACT.
 We lead the way.
 As Chief Minister Katy saw Labor take on big vision ideas like Light Rail, Marriage Equality and 100% renewable energy by 2020.
 And she didn't shy away from the tough fights that we knew were the right thing to do like portability of entitlements for low paid workers and dealing with the legacy of Mr Fluffy asbestos.

 It’s this same approach Katy took into the Senate and the shadow cabinet.
 But there’s a lot more work to do.
-And as a part of a Shorten Labor government she'll keep fighting not only for the Canberra we all love, but a more progressive federal Labor as well.
+And as a part of an Albanese Labor government she'll keep fighting not only for the Canberra we all love, but a more progressive federal Labor as well.